contradel/Extending-NServiceKit.OrmLite/README.md

 			}
 ```

+Where:
-where MySqlDialectProvider.Instance could be any DialectProvider given by OrmLite
+MySqlDialectProvider.Instance could be any DialectProvider given by OrmLite.
-where ISqlProvider is a simple interface you quickly can derive,
+ISqlProvider is a simple interface you quickly can derive,
-but is already implemented and tested for MySql and implemented for MsSql
+but is already implemented and tested for MySql and implemented for MsSql:

 ```csharp
 	public interface ISqlProvider